 In collaboration with Development and Family Engagement Office, we are pleased to make these events free of charge to you.
 Families are responsible for their own accommodations and we recommend early reservations at the Haworth Center, located on Hope's campus, City Flats, or the Courtyard Marriott on 8th Street.
 If you need help reserving a room, please contact the Development and Family Engagement Office.

 Families attending the orientation should indicate this on the student's 2016 Arrival form.
-For questions, please visit the Internatioanl Family Orientation page here, or contact the Fried International Center at email@example.com.
+For questions, please visit the International Family Orientation page here, or contact the Fried International Center at firstname.lastname@example.org.

 Before You Arrive